angelsk/jocarter/cv.md

 * Responsible for Devops, including maintaining our build machine and our Jenkins build pipeline (used for Unity and ReactNative projects).
 * Collaborating with other departments, fostering robust cross-discipline relationships and navigating ways of working to support both the team and the projects, encouraging communication and collaborative problem solving and troubleshooting.
 * Proactively upskilling myself, honing my own skills, knowledge and understanding; learning about the specifics of game design and development (including learning the basics of Unity); and using my universally applicable knowledge to help my team debug some of their projects.
-* Advocate for diversity, equality, inclusion and belonging (DEIB).
+* Advocate for diversity, equity, inclusion and belonging (DEIB).
 I am specifically passionate in advocating for the lived experiences of and support for neurodivergent individuals.
 Pioneering processes and sharing my personal experiences and knowledge in order to make the work environment a more inclusive one, and instilling a strong sense of belonging allowing everyone to do their best work.

 ### Head of Engineering, Poplar Studio (September 2020 - March 2023) (Redundancy)
 #### &nbsp; &nbsp; Tech Lead (September 2020 - September 2021)